A Marketing Plan Template to Start Your Year Right

 • Accomplishments – What did you accomplish last year?
 Any proud moments you can expand upon or draw from to accomplish more this year?
 It’s important to celebrate past accomplishments during strategic planning.

-• Personas – Creating personas is invaluable to an effective marketing plan.
+• Personas – How has your ideal audience changed?
+Creating personas is invaluable to an effective marketing plan.
 Identifying your target audience and their characteristics will help you understand how to best reach them.

-• Customers to expand to – Who else might you market to?
+• Audience discovery – Who else might you market to?
 Is there a potential audience you have been ignoring or weren’t sure you could reach?
 Your annual plan is the place to develop goals to reach those people!

-• Competitive analysis – Looking at how your competitors market themselves, their services, how they use social media or other marketing to their advantage is part of crafting a marketing plan.
+• Competitive analysis – How have new marketing players impacted your business?
+Look at how your competitors market themselves, their services, how they use social media and if they’re reaching customers in different channels.

-• Industry outlook – Nationwide, how does your industry look in the next 1 to 5 years?
+• Industry outlook – Nationwide, how does your industry look in the next one to five years?
 This will inform many other items on this strategic planning checklist, like service offerings and budget.

 Creating goals that are specific, measurable, attainable, relevant and time-based (SMART) is the core of your annual plan.
 These goals vary from business to business, but the rest of this marketing plan template will help you identify those goals and make them SMART.